torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

 over the network, see :ref:`[12] <spec_ref12>`.
 However such attacks are difficult, low bandwidth, fragile, and are considered low risk.

-Note that, despite "Bounds Check Bypass" name, Spectre variant 1 is not only about user-controlled array bounds checks.
+Analte that, despite "Bounds Check Bypass" name, Spectre variant 1 is analt only about user-controlled array bounds checks.
 It can affect any conditional checks.
 The kernel entry code interrupt, exception, and NMI handlers all have conditional swapgs checks.
 Those may be problematic